 Clinical Pilates is a form of therapeutic exercise that focuses on correct posture, activation, strengthening and improving endurance of the core stabilising muscles, balance, control, flexibility and breathing.
 The Pilates Method was founded by Joseph Pilates in the early 20th century in Germany in an attempt to rehabilitate injured soldiers and return them to the battlefield as soon as possible.
+It promotes leaner, longer muscles for enhanced flexibility and overall muscle tone, in addition to strengthening the inner stabilising muscles around the low back, abdomen and pelvic floor to assist in preventing low back pain recurrence.
 With current physiotherapy research on spinal stability, Joseph Pilates’ traditional exercises have been modified and resultant exercises selected carefully and purposefully for patients with specific injuries.